six50/sixfifty/_posts/2017-04-19-introducing-six50.markdown

 date:   2017-04-22 13:00:00 +0100
 tags: sixfifty meta
 intro: What if the general election could be informed by real data and not just speculation?
+permalink: index.html # Drop to enable the real home page
 ---

 _What if the general election could be informed by real data and not just speculation?_